LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the Custom Integrations Option.

-Each connector provides the functionality to:
+Each connector provides the functionality to

 * send/receive text messages
 * send [structured content](https://developers.liveperson.com/getting-started-with-rich-messaging-introduction.html)